Python-SIP/sip/docs/api_13.rst

         later on.  ``-1`` is returned if there was an error.

+.. c:enum:: sipErrorState

+    This enum defines the different error states when parsing function signatures.

+    .. c:enumerator:: sipErrorNone

+        There is no error.

+    .. c:enumerator:: sipErrorFail

+        There was an error and signature parsing should stop.

+    .. c:enumerator:: sipErrorContinue

+        There was an error but signature parsing should continue.

 .. c:enum:: sipEventType

-    This is the enum that defines the different event types.
+    This enum defines the different event types.

     .. c:enumerator:: sipEventWrappedInstance

         This event is triggered whenever a C/C++ instance that is created by C/C++ (and not by Python) is wrapped.
 The handler is passed a ``void *`` which is the address of the C/C++ instance.

     .. c:enumerator:: sipEventCollectingWrapper

         This event is triggered whenever a Python wrapper object is being garbage collected.
 The handler is passed a pointer to the :c:type:`sipSimpleWrapper` object that is the Python wrapper object being garbage collected.

 .. c:function:: int sipExportSymbol(const char *name, void *sym)